 4. Network:

-Networking is a powerful tool when it comes to job searching.
-Reach out to your professional network, including friends, family, colleagues, and former bosses, and let them know that you’re job hunting.
-Attend industry events and conferences, and connect with people in your field.
+Networking is a powerful tool in job searching.
+Inform your professional network—friends, family, colleagues, and former bosses—that you’re job hunting.
+Attend industry events and conferences to connect with people in your field.
+Building relationships within your industry can lead to job openings that aren’t publicly advertised and increase your chances of getting a referral.

 By building relationships with people in your industry, you can learn about job openings that may not be advertised publicly.
 Also, having a referral from someone in your network can increase your chances of getting hired.